MarkoM-dot/.dotfiles/README.md

 ## What now?

-The script works on Fedora!
+This automation works on Fedora and Macbook Pro M3!
 If another distro tickles my fancy I'll make the necessary adjustments.

-# MacOS
+## MacOS

 Associative arrays appeared in Bash version 4.
 Use homebrew to install the latest Bash version and set it as your default shell.
 Apple Silicon machines have an older version of Bash and so the script will not work; upgrading to a newer Bash version is preferable either way.